stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 module.then(handleModule);
 ```
-This code imports `rts.js` (common runtime), WebAssembly loaders and required parameters for the Asterius instance.
-It creates a new Asterius instance and calls the exported function `fact` with the input `5`, and prints out the result.
+This code imports `rts.mjs` (common runtime), WebAssembly loaders, and the required parameters for the Asterius instance.
+It creates a new Asterius instance, it calls the exported function `fact` with the input `5`, and prints out the result.

 You probably have noted that `fact` is done __asynchronously__.
 This happens with any exported function by Asterius, even if it’s a pure function.

-Then, we’ll compile this code using the Asterius command line interface (CLI) `ahc-link` and run the JavaScript code in Node:
+Next, we’ll compile this code using the Asterius command line interface (CLI) `ahc-link` and we’ll run the JavaScript code in Node:

 ```sh
 ahc-link \